Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/09-od-normal-growth-rate.md

 $\frac{\small 0.033}{\small 0.030}=1.1$

-Culture growth by 1.1x.
+Culture has grown by 1.1x.

 ###### Pioreactor2

 $\frac{\small 0.015}{\small 0.010}=1.5$

-Culture growth by 1.5x.
+Culture has grown by 1.5x.

 We can more accurately compare culture growth using these ratios as opposed to using the raw OD values.

 :::tip
-Because of the way we defined _normalized_ optical density, it has the following easy interpretation: its the multiplicative amount the culture has changed by.
+Because of the way we defined _normalized_ optical density, it has the following easy interpretation: it's the multiplicative amount the culture has changed by.
 So if the normalized OD is 2.0, the culture has doubled its initial concentration, i.e. doubled the population since the volume is fixed.
-This also works for traditional OD600 measurements: if your initial sample has OD600 equal to 0.45, then a normalized OD of 2.0 is the same as an OD600 of twice that, or 0.90.
-(Generally...).
+This interpretation also maps to traditional OD600 measurements: if your initial sample has OD600 equal to 0.45, then a normalized OD of 2.0 is approximately an OD600 of twice that, or 0.90.
 :::

 ### Blanking

 While basic normalization accounts for initial OD differences, it does not consider the optical density of the media itself.
 For a more accurate growth rate calculation, you can blank your sample.

-Blanking your vials is recommended for experiments that begin with low OD readings (ex. inoculating small amounts of yeast).
-By blanking, you are able to observe the OD of only the microorganism of interest.
+Blanking your vials is recommended for experiments that begin with low OD readings (e.g., inoculating small amounts of yeast).
+By blanking, you observe the OD of only the microorganism of interest.

 As an example, let's consider the same data as above, but this time we have information on the blank ODs: